Allfeat/Allfeat/README.md

 # Run
 Node flag explanation:
-- `--chain symphonie`: There are a couple of chain configurations that we provide and each configuration has a drastic impact on how the chain behaves and what features it has.
-For testing purposes it's best to stick with symphonie configuration.
+- `--chain harmonie`: There are a couple of chain configurations that we provide and each configuration has a drastic impact on how the chain behaves and what features it has.
+For testing purposes it's best to stick with harmonie configuration.
 - `--alice`: This sets a couple of flags for us.
 It sets the `--validator` flag so that the client is running in a validator mode, it makes Alice a validator and it inserts Alice's keys into the local keystore.
 - `--tmp`: Makes is so that the blockchain data is stored in a temporary location.
 Usually this data is deleted on reboot.
 - `--name MyLocalNode`: Sets the name of the name.
 This should be something unique.